-2 Corridor OSS
+4.2 Corridor OSS

-According to Article 13 of the Regulation (EU) No 913/2010, the MB of Corridor North Sea-Mediterranean has established a C-OSS.
+According to Article 13 of the Regulation, the MB of the Corridor has established a C-OSS.
 The tasks of the C-OSS are carried out in a non-discriminatory way and maintain confidentiality regarding applicants.

-2.1 Function
+4.2.1 Function

-The C-OSS is the only body where applicants may request and receive dedicated infrastructure capacity for international freight trains on Corridor North Sea-Mediterranean.
+The C-OSS is the only body where applicants may request and receive dedicated infrastructure capacity for international freight trains on the Corridor.
 The handling of the requests takes place in a single place and a single operation.
 The C-OSS is exclusively responsible for performing all the activities related to the publication and allocation decision with regard to requests for PaPs and RC on behalf of the IMs / ABs concerned.

-2.2 Contact
+4.2.2 Contact